maziesmith/2019-04-c-sharp-labs/LabWork.md

 If a rabbit dies after 5 seconds, how long does it now take to reach the upper population limit?

-### Rabbit Population Explosion With Foxes Decimating The Population
+### Rabbit Population Explosion With Foxes Reducing The Population Growth

-Or add foxes and this will correspondingly reduce the rabbit population !!!
-Once we have reached the population limit of rabbits, if we introduce foxes which multiply at half the rate of rabbits.
-How long will it take to decimate the population of rabbits to zero?
+Add foxes and this will correspondingly reduce the rabbit population !!!
+If we introduce foxes which multiply at half the rate of rabbits (ie 1 every seconds), how long will it take to reach the rabbit population limit?